danny-rangel/hum/README.md

 database used was PostgreSQL

-redis was used for storing user sessions
+Redis was used for storing user sessions

 AWS S3 bucket was used for image storage

-the application is running in a docker container in an aws ec2 instance aws route53 was used for dns configuration with an aws classic load balancer in front of the ec2 instance
+the application is running in a docker container in an AWS EC2 instance

+AWS Route53 was used for dns configuration with an AWS classic load balancer in front of the EC2 instance

 [hum.com](https://www.thehumapp.com/)